kwanghoon/MySmallBasic/README.md

 - <a href="https://youtu.be/5GE5OvxxhKA">MySmallBasic in action with a series of demo programs</a>

 ## Features
-- All features of Small Basic (SB) and the standard library		  - All features of Small Basic (SB) and the standard library
+- All features of Small Basic (SB) and the standard library
 - Easy to extend with new SB language features and easy to develop new SB libraries
 - An IDE with a debugger for Small Basic programs
 - A Java-based implementation on Windows, Linux and Mac